GetFunctMaddMatt/PS-ServiceAccountAudit/README.md

 - Read-only.
 Nothing is changed on any server.
 - The script does not require WinRM or PowerShell Remoting to be configured on targets.
+- Port 445 is tested before each PSExec session.
+Unreachable servers get a `Warning` row and are skipped — no timeout waiting on PSExec.
 - IIS app pool check requires the `WebAdministration` module on the target.
 If IIS is running but the module isn't installed, the server gets a `Warning` row so you know to check it manually.
 - Scheduled tasks are checked at the root `\` path only.
 Nested Microsoft tasks are ignored.
+- A summary is printed at the end showing total servers, how many were scanned, and how many were unreachable.

 ---